 The stunning Tadashi Shoji dress I’m wearing (similar here) is one of those gifts.
 I’ve been yearning for a special event so that I could wear it.
 Shoes here.
 Similar bag here.
 Pearl bracelet here.
 (Shopping links in my post may result in a small commission to me, at no additional cost to you.)

 I have a few new wrinkles from losing about ten pounds during my illness, but it felt so good to get back into the routine of using my Beautycounter skincare here.
 I was too sick to follow any regimen at all for the first week.

-Without thinking, in one careless act, I removed my mask for a few moments in a public restroom since the room was empty.
+Without thinking, in one careless act, I removed my mask for a few moments in an empty public restroom.
 I am confident those few maskless breaths infected me with the virus.
 Even in the most sparkling and swanky environments, there can be that one droplet that is waiting for you.
 Don’t relax your guard.

 The virus took over my body on the afternoon of June 25, seven days after my mistake of removing my mask.
 I started to feel unwell at about one in the afternoon, so I decided to lie down on the sofa for a few minutes.
 Five hours passed before I awoke.
 I remember thinking, “I wish there were someone here to cut these clothes off of me.”
 My skin, my joints, and my muscles hurt so much that it was a great effort to make my way to the bed and turn on the electric blanket.
 I was trembling from chills and pain.
 My back hurt as if I were passing kidney stones from both sides at once.

 For the next two days, I did almost nothing but sleep.
 My head ached so badly I couldn’t stand to touch my hair.
 My sense of smell and taste completely vanished.
 I ate almost no food for three days, but I continued to drink water.